 Escape rooms are a popular new immersive game format in which a team is “locked” in a room and challenged to solve a series of narrative-embedded puzzles encoded in the room’s artifacts in order to “escape” within a set period of time.
-Over the next five years, the UC Museum of Paleontology, University of Kansas Natural History Museum, California Academy of Sciences, and Berkeley Public Library will develop and evaluate an educational game based on the escape room model.
+The UC Museum of Paleontology, University of Kansas Natural History Museum, California Academy of Sciences, and Berkeley Public Library are developing and evaluating an educational game based on the escape room model.
 STEM Escape is funded by the National Institute of Health’s Science Education Partnership Award (SEPA), which supports innovative educational projects that share health and biomedical science, train the next generation of scientists, and enhance the diversity of the scientific workforce.

 - Meet the team behind STEM Escape